If you’re looking for car insurance, it’s important to know the details of each type of coverage.

 - $2,000 in medical payments coverage

-Because of these variations, the cost of auto insurance can be significantly higher in one state versus another.
-Maine requires drivers to purchase more types of auto insurance in greater limits than Arizona, so the average cost of insurance in the state is naturally higher.
+Because of these variations, the cost of car insurance can be significantly higher in one state versus another.
+Maine car insurance laws requires drivers to purchase more types of car insurance in greater limits than Arizona, so the average cost of insurance in the state is naturally higher.

 Although purchasing an insurance policy that meets your state’s requirements may allow you to drive without breaking the law, in most cases the coverage isn’t sufficient protection from a financial perspective.
 Many states only require drivers to have liability insurance, for example.
 However, this means that in the case of an accident, drivers can incur tens of thousands of dollars of damage that they can’t cover on their own, sometimes even leading to financial ruin.